-- Acetaminophen (Tylenol, generic) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin, generic) and naproxen (Aleve, generic) can help provide pain relief for cramps.
+- Acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve) can help provide pain relief for cramps.

 - Oral contraceptives (birth control pills) can help regulate menstrual periods and reduce heavy bleeding.
 Newer continuous-dosing oral contraceptives reduce or eliminate menstrual periods.
-Progesterone injections with Depo-Provera are another option.
+Progesterone injections (Depo-Provera) are another option.
 The LNG-IUS (Mirena), a progesterone intrauterine device (IUD), is often recommended as a first-line treatment for heavy bleeding

 Menstrual disorders are problems that affect a woman's normal menstrual cycle.
-They include painful cramps during bleeding, abnormally heavy bleeding, or not having any bleeding.
+They include painful cramps during menstruation, abnormally heavy bleeding, or not having any bleeding.

 Menstruation occurs during the years between puberty and menopause.
 Menstruation, also called a "period," is the monthly flow of blood from the uterus through the cervix and out through the vagina.